Women’s Depression: Community-Based Intervention Insights

 ANTIDEPRESSANT OF CHOICE IN PRIMARY CARE

 Most experts recommended selective serotonin reuptake inhibitors (SSRIs) such as sertraline or escitalopram, as the safest and easiest drugs for primary care.
-The cost of the drugs was also an important consideration in making the choice.
+The cost of the drugs was also an important consideration.

 “Kudumbasree can intervene in alcohol-related problems.
-Women have a space to come to when they feel stressed.
-There would be 8–10 neighborhood groups in a ward (basic unit of the Local Self Govt.).
+Women have a space to come, when they feel stressed.
+There would be 8–10 neighborhood groups in a ward.
 Identify 2 women from each neighborhood group.
-They would share the experiences.
-Avail services from the primary health centre.
-Teach them how to recognize depression and its symptoms, when to refer, etc. We can also enhance their skills for counseling.” – State Level Official, Kudumbasree Mission, Local Self Government Department
+They would share experiences, avail services from PHC, learn to recognize depression symptoms and when to refer, and enhance skills for counseling.”

 PERCEPTIONS DO DIFFER